 After an accident, the severity and nature of your injuries can affect the amount of compensation you receive.
-A Paterson car accident lawyer can help you assess just how much your case may be worth, which is why Peter Davis Law of New Jersey has elected to list some of the most common types of car accident injuries.
+A Paterson car accident lawyer can help you assess just how much your case may be worth, which is why Peter Davis & Associates of New Jersey has elected to list some of the most common types of car accident injuries.

 Types of Injuries